SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_07c556c0-0675-478c-9803-e7990afe78b6_do_not_edit_manually.md

 ??? abstract "SentinelOne Threat Mitigation Report Kill Success"

-    A SentinelOne agent has detected and killed a threat (usually kills the malicious process).
+    A SentinelOne agent has detected and killed a threat (usually kills the malicious process), defined by the action.type field's value.

     - **Effort:** advanced

 ??? abstract "SentinelOne Threat Mitigation Report Quarantine Failed"

-    A SentinelOne agent has failed to quarantine a threat.
+    A SentinelOne agent has failed to quarantine a threat, defined by the action.type field's value.

     - **Effort:** intermediate

 ??? abstract "SentinelOne Threat Mitigation Report Quarantine Success"

-    A SentinelOne agent has detected and quarantined a threat with success.
+    A SentinelOne agent has detected and quarantined a threat with success, defined by the action.type field's value.

     - **Effort:** advanced

 ??? abstract "SentinelOne Threat Mitigation Report Remediate Success"

-    A SentinelOne agent has remediated a threat.
+    A SentinelOne agent has remediated a threat, defined by the action.type field's value.

     - **Effort:** intermediate